 A deployment is temporary (months), and unlike a PCS, your family does not go with you.
-It is difficult to predict what deployments will be like 5 years from now, but right now the most common deployments for active duty physicians are onboard the hospital ships on humanitarian missions, to the major NATO Role III Hospital in Afghanistan, and to other forward deployed troop locations.
+It is difficult to predict what deployments will be like five years from now, but right now the most common deployments for active duty physicians are onboard the hospital ships on humanitarian missions and to other forward deployed troop locations.